 They wanted me to start on the pills first so that we could get the number of cells down before we started intravenous therapy.

 The oral chemo is not typically part of the treatment plan

 That was before the induction.
-Everybody doesn’t need to do the pills, from what I was told, it was just because my count was so high that they could not start with intravenous.
+Everybody doesn’t need to do the pills.
+From what I was told, it was just because my count was so high that they could not start with intravenous.
 They didn’t want me to have those possible side effects from starting intravenous because my white blood count levels were so high.

 They wanted to start me on the pills to at least wean down those white cell counts until there was a safe level.
-I was on the pills for the first five days before we started doing anything intravenously.
+I was on the pills for the first 5 days before we started doing anything intravenously.